-Member deposits and payables due to other financial institutions are brought to account at fair value less attributable transaction costs and subsequently stated at amortised cost.
+Member deposits and due to other financial institutions are brought to account at fair value less attributable incremental direct transaction costs and subsequently measured at amortised cost.
 Interest and yield related fees are recognised in profit or loss based on the effective interest rate basis.